vtombesi/rs-gamebook-engine/README.md

 RS Gamebook Engine is inspired by the gamebooks of the 80s and the joy they brought to many readers and adventurers.

+## To Do

+There are several enhancements and features that we are still working on to improve the gamebook experience.
+Here's what's on the horizon:

+- **Conditional Options:** Developing a system to provide conditional game paths based on player's actions and choices.
+- **Internationalization:** Implementing multiple languages to cater to our global user base.
+- **Different Gamebook Examples:** Creating a diverse range of gamebook samples to showcase the flexibility and adaptability of our system.
+- **Load Saved Games:** Adding the functionality for players to save their progress and resume their adventures at a later time.
+- **Non-terminal UI:** Working on a user interface that isn't reliant on the terminal, for a more user-friendly and visually engaging experience.
+- **Player Stats and Character Sheet:** Developing a comprehensive system for players to view and track their characters' progression and statistics.

+Stay tuned for these exciting updates!

 ## Get in Touch

 If you have any questions, suggestions, or just want to share your gamebook creations, feel free to reach out to us at [valentino.tombesi@gmail.com](mailto:valentino.tombesi@gmail.com).